pmirel/cypress-demo/README.md

-# cypress-demo
+# Cypress-demo

-demo project for using cypress
+Demo project for using cypress automation test framework

 # Prerequisites